neams-th-coe/cardinal/doc/content/tutorials/cht1.md

 mpiexec -np 48 cardinal-opt -i solid.i
 ```

-where `mpiexec` is an [!ac](MPI) compiler wrapper, `-np 48` indicates that the input
-should be run with 48 processes, and `-i solid.i` specifies the input file to run in Cardinal.
+which will run with 48 MPI ranks.
 Both MOOSE and NekRS will be run with 48 processes.
 When you run this file, Cardinal will
 print out a table summarizing all of the non-dimensional scales that are used to re-scale
 the non-dimensional NekRS solution when it gets mapped to MOOSE.
 This can be used to quickly
 see the various scales, and understand how time is dimensionalized with the $t_{ref}$.